From popular tourist attractions to lesser-known areas, Dolores shares destinations in Maryland as well as regional day trips.

-Before the storm of 1933 created the Ocean City Inlet, Ocean City Maryland and Assateague Island were joined - one long barrier island used by the Algonquin Indians for fishing and later by coastal farmers for grazing.
+Before the storm of 1933 created the Ocean City Inlet, Ocean City, Maryland, and Assateague Island were joined - one long barrier island used by the Assateague tribe for fishing and later by coastal farmers for grazing.

 Some of the older buildings still stand downtown and owners have begun to display historic markers as the town takes on a new interest in its history.

-The first European to set foot on Assateague Island was Giovanni de Verrazano who sailed into Chincoteague Bay in 1524 under the French flag.
-He found cedars and pine forests and much wetland and also travelled to Pokomoke swamp.
+The first European to set foot on Assateague Island was Giovanni de Verrazano who sailed into Chincoteague Bay in 1524, under the French flag.
+He found cedar and pine forests, and wetlands and also travelled to the Pokomoke swamp.
 There is some controversy over Verrazano's presence on Assateague Island at that time.
-A bridge connecting northern Assateague Island with the mainland is named after Verazano.
+A bridge connecting northern Assateague Island with the mainland is named after Verrazano.

-In the early 1700's, Captain William Whittingotn was granted 1,000 acres of land by Lord Baltimore, 15 miles south of present day Ocean City.
+In the early 1700s, Captain William Whittington was granted 1,000 acres of land by Lord Baltimore, 15 miles south of present-day Ocean City.
 He subdivided parcels of land for public grazing, but little fresh water and poor soil conditions made Assateague unattractive for settlement.

 Isaac Coffin was the first man to understand the appeal of tourism and built beach cottages for paying guests in 1869.

 In 1868, the Wicomico and Pokomoke Railroad took travelers from Salisbury, Maryland to Berlin, Maryland.
 When the railroad extended to the Sinepuxent Bay, people were able to take a ferry over to Ocean City.
 Tourists made the long journey from Baltimore, across the Chesapeake Bay to Claiborne on a ferry, then took the train to the beach.